 Silent auction tips and advice

 - Legalities: There are no licensing requirements for a silent auction, however you will need to consider the Sale of Goods Act when providing descriptions and stating the value of each item.
 Parents are providing their names and contact details voluntarily, but these should be destroyed at the end of your event.
-If selling alcohol at your even, you'll need a TEN.

 - Blind auction: If your supporters would prefer to remain anonymous, invite anyone who wants to bid to register for a unique number.
 Then all they do is write down their bidder number and the amount against the lots.
 You reconcile winners and award prizes.